apetenchea/cdroot/source/_posts/time-in-distributed-systems.md

             self.vector[top.sender_id] += 1
 ```

-You probably noticed that the code above is missing some details, such as the `PriorityQueue` implementation.
+You may have noticed that the code above is missing some details, such as the `PriorityQueue` implementation.
 It is only meant to illustrate
 the idea behind broadcasting.
 However, I would like to touch upon the `is_ack` function, as it deserves a paragraph of its own.
 A simple way to implement acknowledgements is to have each node broadcast an acknowledgement for every message it receives, containing the ID
 of the message it wants to acknowledge.
 This way, for every message in the queue, a node has to keep a counter, `msg.ack_count`, which gets
-increments every time it receives an acknowledgement for that message.
-A message has been fully acknowledged when `msg.ack_count == N`.
+incremented every time it receives an acknowledgement for that message.
+A message is fully acknowledged when `msg.ack_count == N`.
+I also wrote a complete implementation of the above algorithm, which you can find [here](https://github.com/apetenchea/cdroot/tree/master/source/_posts/time-in-distributed-systems/code/broadcasting).

 #### Practical considerations